nikolasbasler/BPhage/README.md

 genomad_database="/absolute/path/to/database"
 ```

 - **Note**: The tool MOP-UP (used for taxonomic clustering of the microviruses) relies on a library called `Boost`, which I didn't manage to install properly via conda but instead relied on a pre-installed module (installation happens in the `download_additional_data.slrm` script).
 If it gives you trouble, see version information in `data/env_mop-up_boost_module.txt` and ask your IT department to install it.
 If there is no way for you to install it, the rest of the pipeline still works.
 You will just not have Kirchberger et al's classification of microviruses.
+If you only run the test dataset, the microvirus classification can't be run anyway.
 - Set output directories: The HPC scripts assume two locations for output storage:
     - One location for intermediate storage that can blow up quite a lot while scripts are running and also contains the raw sequencing reads – the main input for this pipeline.
     - The `output/` directory of this repository for the permanent output, which will accumulate about 1.5 TB (or 1.5 GB if the test dataset is used) as you progress through the scripts.